phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 ## Implementation

 Now that we understand how cooperative multitasking based on futures and async/await works in Rust, it's time to add support for it to our kernel.
 Since the [`Future`] trait is part of the `core` library and async/await is a feature of the language itself, there is nothing special we need to do to use it in our `#![no_std]` kernel.
-The only requirement is that we use at least nightly-TODO of Rust because async/await was not `no_std` compatible before.
+The only requirement is that we use at least nightly `2020-03-25` of Rust because async/await was not `no_std` compatible before. <span class="gray">(There is no nightly with the rustfmt and clippy components since then, so you might have to pass the `--force` flag to `rustup update`, which performs the update even if it removes some installed components.)</span>

 With a recent-enough nightly, we can start using async/await in our `main.rs`: